VNXtreme/node-red-contrib-aws-service/README.md

 Usage
 -----

-### AWS cost usage
+### AWS service cost usage

-Receive data from cost explorer.
+Receive data from CostExplorer API.
 The event messages consist of the data in `msg.payload` property.
+This node requires Read permission in Policy of Cost Explorer Service.
+For reference, please check <a href="https://stackoverflow.com/a/63225391" target="_new">this guide</a>.